Taiseer-ALaidroos/java-bank-system/README.md

 ---

 ## ▶️ How to Run
-1. Open project in Java IDE (IntelliJ / Eclipse / NetBeans)
+1. Open the project in any Java IDE (IntelliJ IDEA / Eclipse / NetBeans)
 2. Ensure all files are inside package: `activity1`
 3. Run `Main.java`
-4. Follow console menu
+4. Follow the console menu to interact with the system

 ---

 ## 🔄 System Workflow
-- User enters name
+- User enters their name
-- Main menu appears (1–8 options)
+- Main menu appears (options 1–8)
-- User selects operation
+- User selects an operation
-- System processes request
+- System processes the request
-- Data is stored in Bank system (memory)
+- Data is stored in the Bank system (in memory)
-- Result is displayed
+- Results are displayed in the console

 ---

-## 💡 Notes
+## 💡 Key Notes
-- Console-based application
+- This is a **console-based application**
-- No database used
+- No database integration (data stored temporarily in memory)
-- Educational OOP project
+- Focus on **OOP design and real-world modeling**
-- Focus on system design
+- Suitable for academic and portfolio presentation

 ---

 ## 🚀 Future Improvements
-- Add database (MySQL)
+- 🗄️ Add database support (MySQL / PostgreSQL)
-- Add GUI (JavaFX / Swing)
+- 🖥️ Build GUI using JavaFX or Swing
-- Add authentication system
+- 🔐 Add authentication system (login/register)
-- Add transaction history
+- 📊 Add transaction history tracking
-- Convert to web application (Spring Boot)
+- 🌐 Convert into a web-based system (Spring Boot API)

 ---

 ## ⭐ License
-For educational purposes only.
+This project is for educational purposes only.